curl/curl/docs/BUFREF.md

 reallocated.

-A data length is stored within the reference for binary data handling purpose; it is not used by the bufref API.
+A data length is stored within the reference for binary data handling purposes; it is not used by the bufref API.

 The `struct bufref` is used to hold data referencing a buffer.
 The members of that structure **MUST NOT** be accessed or modified without using the dedicated